evenmillz/r-challenges/README.md

    `challenge6_twin_growth.R`
    `challenge6_growth_plot.png`, `challenge6_vs_realworld_plot.png`

-Symbolically maps `iris` data to newborn twin head measurements, with a pediatric reference overlay.
+Symbolic visualization of twin development using the `iris` dataset.
+Column names were redefined to represent head measurements, and a pediatric growth reference was overlayed for contrast.

-**Why symbolic?** I had just become a father of twins.
-This challenge helped me emotionally connect learning to real life.
+**Why symbolic?** I had just become a father of twin girls.
+This challenge helped ground my learning in something real.

 ---

 ### Challenge 7: Predicting MPG from Horsepower
    `challenge7_predict_mpg.R`

-Predicts `mpg` from `hp` using linear regression on `mtcars`.
-Horsepower = inner force, MPG = endurance.
+Linear regression using `mtcars` to predict `mpg` from `hp`.
+This project symbolizes the balance between inner strength (horsepower) and sustainable effort (miles per gallon).

-**Why symbolic?** Effort versus outcome — a metaphor for how far your inner drive can take you.
+**Why symbolic?** A reflection on how much effort it takes to move through life — and what that effort produces.

 ---

 ### Challenge 8: k-NN Species Prediction
    `challenge8_knn_species.R`

-Trains a k-nearest neighbors model (k = 3) to predict iris species.
-Uses 70/30 data split.
+A k-nearest neighbors (k = 3) classifier trained on the `iris` dataset.
+Data was split 70/30 to simulate learning on limited experience.

-**Why symbolic?** Each species represents a symbolic “twin type” — a study in similarity and subtle difference.
+**Why symbolic?** Each "species" is a stand-in for symbolic twin identities — subtle differences that still carry power.

 ---